+Changing a powder room into a full bathroom is usually a major bathroom remodel that can increase your home's market value.
 In most situations, converting a half bath to a full bath will require more floor space.
 If the powder room has a good-sized vanity and toilet installed, the change will call for adding a bathtub or bath-shower combo unit.
 If the vanity is small, you will likely need to replace it.
-Remodeling can increase the home's market value, but you want to complete the conversion so the new space looks original to the home's construction.
+For the addition to look natural, you want to complete the conversion so the new space fits the home's style.

 Start at the ceiling to begin the remodel over open studs.
 Install moisture-resistant drywall or plaster board on the ceiling and walls.
 Install recessed lighting in ceiling areas over the shower and other appropriate overhead locations.
 Add crown molding around the ceiling perimeter, as one option, before installing the new tub or shower.
 Avoid placing a ladder inside a tub or shower to stand on as the pressure of your weight may punch a hole through the fixture's floor.

 Step 7: Lay New Flooring